 Another aspect that’s great about the Pace Breaker Short is that it’s awesome for day-to-day wear, too.
 At times, some workout shorts can be so hyper-focused with training-specific construction details that they become limited with their use, but the Pace Breaker Short is slightly different in comparison.

 This model’s lightweight build makes it nice for both day-to-day wear and training.
-Plus, if you go with the linerless model, it’s super comfortable for in-home lounging and working from home days.
+Plus, if you go with the linerless model, it’s super comfortable for in-home lounging and working-from-home days.

 The last feature that I like about this short is its sweat-wicking capabilities in outdoor settings.
 With high-end training shorts, sweat-wicking tech and features are pretty much standard at this point, but I do think the Pace Breaker Short has a slight edge over some of its competitors.
 For the athletes training outside in diverse settings, I think they’ll love this model.